Lithgow

 Lithgow has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-The performance of an area is significantly influenced by changes in local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified four projects that are expected to impact the area.
-Among these key projects are Lithgow Area Resignalling (Stage 2), Lithgow Council Subdivision 47 Allotments, Great Western Highway Upgrade Program (West Section: Little Hartley to Lithgow), and Bowenfels Rail Viaducts.
-The following list provides details on those considered most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified four projects likely to affect the region.
+Key projects are Lithgow Area Resignalling (Stage 2), Lithgow Council Subdivision 47 Allotments, Great Western Highway Upgrade Program (West Section: Little Hartley to Lithgow), and Bowenfels Rail Viaducts.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.